sowcow/blog/content/posts/three-holes.md

 I didn't plan to have a series of posts on my dentist experiences initially.
 But the times are strange already and fashion is ever changing so maybe this is going to be the new thing one day.
-I'll be the least surprised when celebrities start to post their selfies from dentist chairs with mouths open wide.
+In fact I'll be the least surprised when celebrities start to post their selfies from dentist chairs with mouths open wide.

 So after not seeing dentists for some time that was justified by different uncertainty